OCFL/extensions/docs/0002-N-tuple-tree.md

   * range: 1,32
   * default:
 * NumberOfTuples
-  * description: Indicates how many chunks are used for path generation
+  * description: Indicates how many chunks are used for path generation, 0 means use the entire identifer
   * type: integer
-  * range: 1,32
+  * range: 0,32
   * default:
 * ObjectRootFormat
   * description: Indicates how the OCFL object root directory name should be generated from the identifier